• Skip to Content

 Select 9 credits of approved LGBT Studies curricular area or cross-listed coursework, of which 3 credits must be in courses numbered 300 or above.

-Students are limited to a maximum of 6 credits in independent study and no more than 9 credits from any one department.
+Students are limited to a maximum of 6 credits in independent study and no more than 9 credits from any one curricular area outside of LGBT Studies.
 At least half the credits must be taken in residence at UWM, and no courses may be taken on a credit/no credit basis.

 Credits earned at other institutions in equivalent LGBT courses, as well as credits earned and approved through study abroad, are accepted in partial fulfillment of the requirements.
 Students must obtain the approval of the certificate program committee to apply more than nine credits from courses at other institutions to the program requirements.